AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-implement.instructions.md

 The root source folder is at `src/`.
 Take care of the OS machine path separator and other OS specific issues.

-Follow the IDE rules defined in the `.cursor/rules` folder.

 ## Process

 There are 4 main steps, with specific instructions for each: